 There is a cultural story about love and suffering that is extremely well-marketed and profoundly unhelpful.
 The idea that the love which costs you the most is the love that means the most.
 That the relationship which brought you to your knees was the one that shaped you most profoundly and therefore must have been your most significant connection.
 But the things that actually hold up under honest scrutiny describe love differently.
 They talk about being known, being safe, being chosen consistently.
 Not about being brought to your knees.

 Pain is not a measure of love's significance.
 Pain is a measure of how much you were asked to give without equivalent return.
 The relationship that hurt you the most was not necessarily the one that loved you the most.
 It may simply have been the one that asked the most of you while giving back the least, and your depth of feeling was a reflection of your own capacity, not of the relationship's value.
+A woman who keeps offering that depth to connections that cannot hold it will eventually begin to wonder whether the depth itself is the problem, and that is the most expensive confusion of all.

 He Awakened You but Awakening Is Not the Same as Belonging